 For Christine Louie, owner of Mamas and the Tapas, the dream of opening a brick and mortar restaurant was out of reach, “So my husband, daughter, and I decided to try a food truck, and see how it went.”
 The family based their business model and menu-that can be found at many local events and the business park in Brookside-on their family values.
 “We’ve always centered everything around food,” she explains.
 Today, Christine works solo producing favorites like Jerk Chicken and the Mama’s combo, which features Puerto Rican rice, beans, one beef empanada, and one chicken flauta.

 The family affair continues on in another local favorite, A Moveable Feast, the brainchild of father-son duo Doug and Sam Seed.
 When Sam was laid off, he and his father began preparing homemade meals for neighbors and friends.
 The Seed family recipes received such strong response that it grew into the catering service, Morada Eats, in 2008.
 Doug says his passion, fierce desire, and love for cooking is what prompted the idea to morph Morada Eats into the iconic green truck that can be spotted roadside in Lodi nearly every day of the week.
 “We bought a trailer from a guy, and we finished it off, acquiring a char broiler, deep fryer, and cold hot steam table,” Doug continues.
-“My son and I installed the refrigerator and freezer, and did another major rebuild a few years ago.”
+“My son and I installed the refrigerator and freezer similar to the ones you can find at Ice Cool Trailers, and did another major rebuild a few years ago”.
+We did research around and found that you can get mobile freezers and coolers to ensure food is kept chilled, fresh or frozen during travel – this is exactly what we needed.
+Doug went on to explain that he regularly reaches out to a team that specializes in commercial refrigeration servicing typically used by restaurants to ensure that his refrigerator is able to keep his chilled produce fresh and cool while on the move.

 For Mony Vangsoulatda the food truck business venture simply made sense.
 For many years she grew up under the wing of her mother, who ran a local restaurant, until it closed and she retired in 2012.

 With the wish of sharing her families close ties to the traditional Thai cuisine of their homeland, she teamed with her cousin, Reagan, and purchased a truck customized to best suit Thai cooking.
+She stated that when she got the truck, it was perfect, but a few repairs were needed to get it in good working order.
+Fortunately, her cousin knew of a local repair service similar to this Houston Commercial Truck Repair business, and they haven’t looked back since.
 In 2013, The Green Papaya served their first roadside customer and has since become a local favorite.

 Alfonso Ochoa knows how to build a business from the ground up.
 It’s what he has focused on since 1998, as he worked a second job during harvesting season to support his passion for cooking alongside his family.
 With a simple menu of tacos, and his fellow workers as customers, La Picosita continued to grow until he could afford a more permanent truck position on the corner of Turner and Church Street in Lodi.